Braves call up RHP Tarnok, INF Goins before game vs Mets - WHIZ News

 The 34-year-old Goins last played in the big leagues with the Chicago White Sox in 2020.
 His best season in the majors came with Toronto in 2017, when he hadnine homers and 62 RBIs.

 The Braves also placed third catcher Chadwick Tromp on the 10-day injured list with a strained left quadriceps.
-The move is retroactive to Saturday, when Tromp played his first game for Atlanta in a doubleheader and went 3 for 4 with two doubles and three RBIs.
+The move is retroactive to Sunday, after Tromp played his first game for Atlanta in a doubleheader and went 3 for 4 with two doubles and three RBIs.

 Despite that splashy debut, Tromp is likely headed back to Triple-A as soon as he’s healthy now that Travis d’Arnaud has recovered from a lower leg injury.